 Alternatives to Suboxone Treatment in Roanoke, TX

-Suboxone is only one of a number of treatment options for opioid addiction.
-There are alternative medications that have previously been used in Texas to treat addiction to opiates, including methadone and Naltrexone.
+Suboxone is only one of several treatment options for opioid addiction.
+There are alternative substances that have historically been used in Roanoke, TXto treat addiction to opiates, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
 For example, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
-For struggling addicts who are motivated to find recovery and who have access to a safe and supportive living situation, these medication assisted treatment options could be right for you.
+For individuals who are ready to break free from addiction and who have a supportive home environment or who live in a sober house, these MAT options might work for you.

 • Untreated mental health disorder